 Indeed, when it comes to dental health and your bones, less is more.
 Because a toxic ingredient is lurking in just about every dental hygiene product.
 And this chemical can hurt your bones and your overall health.
 Here’s a hint for you: it’s also in tap water.

-If you’ve read The Missing Link – which is part of the Osteoporosis Reversal Program – you’ll know what it is.
+If you’ve read the Osteoporosis Hydration Protocol – which is part of the Osteoporosis Reversal Program – you’ll know what it is.

 Sodium Fluoride: On Smiles and Lies